 The guns have a number of great features including an oversized paddle safety that is even very easy to operate for people with short fingers/small hands.
 Stick magazines are available in 5-, 8- and 10-round capacities.
 Drum mags of 20- and 30-rounds are also available.

 The Fostech Origin comes standard with an 18″ barrel, but can also be had as an NFA item (as seen above.)
-The Mission First Tactical Minimalist stock, Diamondhead sights and Picatinny rails are all standard bits.
-The MSRP runs from $2,600 – $2,800 depending on finishes desired.
+The Mission First Tactical stock, Diamondhead Sights and Picatinny rails are all standard bits.
+The MSRP runs from $2,600 – $2,800 depending on the finishes desired.
 Guns begin shipping within the next three weeks.

 American Tactical Imports Double Trouble